We were recently featured on the acclaimed radio show House Talk.

 Do I Need A New Window Well?

-Just like anything else in your home, the windows in the basement experience the Ravages of Time.
-Exposure to the elements can cause the mortar joints and seals around the window to wear away, allowing a path for water to come into the basement.
-This seepage will be seen around the window frame and pooling on the floor below (often times you will come home after the wall has dried and all is left is the puddle on the floor).
+Like anything else in your home, the windows in the basement experience the ravages of time.
+Exposure to the elements can cause the mortar joints and seals around the window to wear away, allowing water to enter the basement.
+This seepage will be seen around the window frame and pooling on the floor below.
+You might come home after the wall has dried, and all that’s left is a puddle on the floor.

 Why Do I Need To Replace My Window Well?

-The biggest issue we see with window wells is buckling of the well itself.
-This is caused by pressure from the dirt and water pushing in on the well over time.
+This is caused by pressure from dirt and water pushing in on the window well over time.
 This leads to a few issues:

-– Buckling of the well will allow gaps so large amounts of water and debris can get into the well.
+• Water/debris intrusion into the window well – A buckled window well can allow water and debris to enter the well.
 This can clog your drain and flood your basement.

-– As the window well buckles, the top will change shape and the cover will no longer fit.
-Without a decent cover, critters, debris, and water will get into the well very easily, causing all sorts of problems.
+• The window well cover no longer fits – As the window well buckles, the top will change shape, and the cover will no longer fit.
+Without a decent cover, critters, debris, and water will get into the well, causing many problems.

 Read more about – Tips for Controlling Basement Dust Mites